Roof installation ice dam

 Roofing

-The answer to 'roof installation ice dam' is that ice dams are a common problem that can occur during the winter months, especially in areas with heavy snowfall.
-Ice dams form when melting snow on the upper part of a roof refreezes at the roof's edge, creating a barrier that prevents water from draining properly.
-This can lead to water backing up under the roof shingles and causing leaks and damage to the home's interior.
+The answer to 'roof installation ice dam' is that ice dams are a common problem that can occur after a new roof is installed, especially in colder climates.
+Ice dams form when snow on the roof melts and refreezes at the roof's edge, creating a barrier that prevents proper drainage.
+This can lead to water backing up under the shingles and causing leaks and damage inside the home.

 Step-by-Step Guide